samlynndavis/Bodiless-JS-Chris/packages/bodiless-layouts/README.md

   { '': withCustomPreview },
 );
 ```
-Here, `ifComponentSelector` consumes the context provided by the flow ontainer
+Here, `ifComponentSelector` consumes the context provided by the flow container
 and provides a
 [flow toggle](../../Development/Architecture/FClasses#flow-toggles) which
 applies a set of tokens only if the component is being rendered as a preview